senocular/senocular.github.com/articles/js_pitfalls_of_proxy.md

 //> TypeError: Cannot set property document
 ```

-If you want to use a proxy for the document object, or anything like it, you'd need to make sure each time you attempt access, it's through the proxy and not the original object.
+If you wanted to use a proxy for the document object (or anything like it) you'd need to make sure each time you attempted access of that object, it'd be through the proxy and not the original object.
+This can be challenging, especially for a global like `document`.

 ## Private member access

-If a proxy attempts to access a private member of its wrapped target object, the property access will fail since the private member does not exist within the proxy and there's no way to forward private access through the proxy.
+If a proxy attempts to access a private member of its wrapped target object, the property access will fail since there's no way to forward private access through the proxy.

 ```javascript
 class MyClass {